sreesh2411/Kaggle-Submissions/README.md

 # Kaggle-Submissions
-This repository contains the submissions to various competitions in Kaggle so far.
+This repository contains the submissions to various competitions in Kaggle done so far.

 ## Competitions:
 ### Titanic - Machine Learning from Disaster: